deeplearning4j/deeplearning4j/quickstart.md

 By this point, you should have trained your first neural net.
 Congratulations.
 (If you haven't, please [let us know](groups.google.com/forum/#!forum/deeplearning4j)!)

 **NEXT STEP**: Here is a tutorial on [how to run any example on DL4J](../runexample.html).
 Go [here](https://github.com/agibsonccc/java-deeplearning/tree/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/) to choose the next example to run.
+(You can choose examples for MNIST, Iris and Labeled Faces in the Wild.)

 Once you've explored all our examples, you'll want to get the whole code base running by following the instructions on our  [Getting Started page](../gettingstarted.html).